POLICIES & CONSTITUTION

 - An out-of-town guest is welcome at any activity at the discretion of the activity leader.

-- Prospective members may attend up to two activities before paying dues.
+- Prospective members may attend up to two free activities before paying dues.

 Section 2 Upon motion of the Activity Leader, the Board may vote to exclude guests at any single activity.